 Gout is a form of arthritis that can attack you at any age.
 It generally makes the joints stiffened by causing inflammation.
 Most commonly, gout attacks the big toe.
 However, you may also suffer from knee pain caused by gout and need pain management medication.

 Symptoms of gout:

 According to the pain management doctors, you may notice multiple occurrences of gout.
-Sometimes your knee pain may become excruciating and then it can subside for a few days.
-When the swelling gets reduced, the skin around your knee may feel itchy and start peeling.
+Sometimes your knee pain may become excruciating, and then it can subside for a few days.
+When swelling reduces, the skin around your knee may feel itchy and peeling.
 Even though gout cannot be cured completely, you can keep a check on its severity.
 Without treatment, gout may attack your multiple joints together.

 Causes of gout: